For all enquiries 01482 689040

 Avoid cooking until the morning after the procedure to help avoid accidents.

-In very few cases, ovum retrieval will be carried out vaginally or by laparoscopy in the operating theatre and with the help of a general anaesthetic.
+In very few cases, ovum retrieval will be carried out by laparoscopy in the operating theatre and with the help of a general anaesthetic.

 What happens to the eggs and sperm in the laboratory?

-Your eggs will be taken to the laboratory as they are collected.
-Your partner’s sperm will also be processed in the laboratory.
+Your eggs will be taken to the laboratory as they are collected and the sperm will also be processed in the laboratory.
 They will be looked after by our dedicated team of embryologists.
 The eggs and sperm will be kept separately in an incubator.
-This is a special cupboard that keeps the temperature and chemical conditions around the eggs and sperm similar to conditions found naturally in the body.
+This keeps the temperature and chemical conditions around the eggs and sperm similar to conditions found naturally in the body.

 A specialist using a microscope for IVF procedures